callmezaki/Write_ups/SecDojo_Windows_Lab_3/report.md

 ## General idea about the lab

-This lab, contains two Microsoft Windows machines.
+This lab contains two Microsoft Windows machines.
 To achieve access and obtain the Flags, you will have to conduct an SMB relay attack on those machines.
 One of those machines contains some SCF files.
 Learn how to use SCF files to grab juicy pieces of information.

 ## Machine 1

-### As always,we perform an nmap scan to find the open and available ports and their services :
+### As always, we perform n Nmap scan to find the open and available ports and their services :
 ![Alt text](Includes/1.png?raw=true "Title")
-### And for an attempt to find some SCF files in the smb shares beacause I found the port 445 open; I used the scriptes to list the smb shares :
+### And for an attempt to find some SCF files in the SMB shares because I found port 445 open; I used the scripts to list the SMB shares :

 ![Alt text](Includes/2.png?raw=true "Title")

-# TO BE CONTINUED (CUS I'M STUCK AND OUT OF TIME)
+# Now we start performing a SMB relay attack